FAQs

 -

-No, it is not required.
 Our hope is that all participants will find useful ways to bring this experience back to their campus.
-After the January seminar, participants who are interested in formalizing a bridge-building project on their campus can submit their concept.
-At least 10 Bridge Builders will be selected to receive a $750 stipend as well as up to $500 of reimbursable expenses to accomplish their project.
+After the seminar, participants who are interested in formalizing a bridge-building project on their campus can submit their concept.
+At least 10 Bridge Builders per cohort will be selected to receive a $500 stipend as well as up to $250 of reimbursable expenses to accomplish their project.
 They will also participate in additional mentoring sessions with staff to help ensure that their project is a success.

 -